(Or: How I Learned to Stop Worrying and Love the Fixed Camera Angle)

 Again, it’s these sorts of juxtapositions that define the game; bad ideas made good, the innocent perverted, and perhaps most important of all, a videogame made clever.
 If you were like me, and never quite got around to putting the lid on this game – or better yet, if you’ve never played it at all: pick up a copy on PS2 or PC (not the god-awful HD port) and set aside some time in the dark to get into this one, because it remains one of the most relentlessly atmospheric and rewardingly cerebral games ever made.

 I took some time away from this little write-up before posting, just to make sure I’d support myself in such a bold closing statement, but heck, I can’t think of a game more set in its aims, and more accomplished in delivery.
-It has its quirks, sure, but taken holistically, Silent Hill 2 is perfect.
+It has its quirks sure, but when it comes to horror in videogames Silent Hill 2 is perfect.